Micromobility

 Answer

 Roadway means that part of the highway that is improved, designed or ordinarily used for vehicular traffic, but does not include the shoulder.
-E-scooters are only allowed on roadways with posted speed of 50 kilometers per hour or less, where there is no parallel cycling facilities available.
+E-scooters are only allowed on roadways with posted speed of 50 kilometers per hour or less and where there is no parallel cycling facilities available.

 Image